pnp/PnP-Tools/Solutions/SharePoint.SandBoxTool/README.md

 ----------

 # What will this tool do for you? #
 The main purpose of this tool is to give you a detailed view on the sandbox solutions in your environment.
 You'll not only be able to see which sites do have sandbox solutions, whether they've an assembly and are activated, but the tool also can download and analyze the solution for you giving you information about what's inside (is it an InfoPath solution, does it contain web parts, does it contain event receivers,...).
-This information will be helpful in finding the needed remediation guidance and it will help assessing the sandbox remediation needs.
+This information will be helpful in finding the needed transformation guidance and it will help assessing the sandbox remediation needs.
+If you want to learn more about how to transform sandbox solutions then please checkout the [sandbox solution transformation guidance on MSDN](https://msdn.microsoft.com/en-us/pnp_articles/sandbox-solution-transformation-guidance).

 # Quick start guide #
 ## Download the tool ##